 Labs are held in a "closed" environment such that you may ask your TA questions.
 Please use your TAs knowledge to your advantage.
 You are required to move at the pace set forth by your TA.
-Please help other students in need when you are finished with a task.
-You may work in pairs if you wish.
-However, I encourage you to compose your own solution to each problem.
 Have a great time!
 Labs are a vital part to your education in CptS 121 so work diligently.